 Next, attach the large back panel of the crib to the back of the bed frame itself.
 Often, standard bolts work here.
 Ensure they fit well and are screwed in firmly.

 Add your new box spring or base, and then the mattress.
-Allowing your child shop with you for new bedding helps to make this new phase particularly meaningful.
+Allowing your child to shop with you for new bedding helps to make this new phase particularly meaningful.
 Tuck in your sheets, spread your blankets and your new crib-to-full-size-bed conversion is complete.